NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 [here](https://github.com/imagej/pyimagej/tree/master/doc).

 The IPAN project is divided into multiple notebooks.
-* 00-Working with ImageJ pt.1.ipynb:
+* 01-Working with ImageJ pt.1.ipynb:
      * how to open an image (different options and purposes)
      * how to run an ImageJ Macro from JN
      * how to save results/pictures from the Macro

-* 01-Working with ImageJ pt.2.ipynb:
+* 02-Working with ImageJ pt.2.ipynb:
      * how to run a ImageJ plug-in from JN
      * how to build generalize functions
      * how to process an image in steps

-* 02-Working with ImageJ pt.3.ipynb:
+* 03-Working with IPAN module.ipynb:
      * perform image analysis with imported functions

 To run the .ipynb files install the required packages and software.